-EXAMPLE: (i) Taxpayer Windfall, Inc. (Windfall) is an indirect wholly-owned subsidiary of ABC Manufacturing Company (ABC).
+EXAMPLE: Taxpayer Windfall, Inc. (Windfall) is an indirect wholly-owned subsidiary of ABC Manufacturing Company (ABC).
 Windfall has 10% of its property and 20% of its payroll in this state.
 Windfall's only gross receipt is \$1 billion received in settlement of ABC's long-standing patent infringement suit against a business competitor.
 Because this settlement amount cannot be attributed to the receipts factor in this state under subsection (c) of this regulation, Windfall would include \$1 billion in its receipts factor denominator and [15%] of that amount in the receipts factor numerator in this state, under this state's apportionment formula.

-NOTE - FROM THIS POINT - THE DRAFT'S NUMBERING ASSUMES THAT THE STATE INCLUDES SUBSECTION (d).
-IF NOT - THE FOLLOWING PROVISIONS AND CROSS-REFERENCES TO ANY SUBSECTIONS INCLUDING AND AFTER (d) WILL HAVE TO BE RENUMBERED.
+- DRAFTER'S NOTE FROM THIS POINT THE DRAFT'S NUMBERING ASSUMES THAT THE STATE INCLUDES SUBSECTION (d).
+IF NOT THE FOLLOWING PROVISIONS AND CROSS-REFERENCES TO - 15 ANY SUBSECTIONS BELOW WILL HAVE TO BE RENUMBERED.

-(e) [USE IF THE STATE ALLOWS STATE-LEVEL COMBINED OR CONSOLIDATED FILING.]
-Except gross receipts included and assigned under subsections (c) and (d), gross receipts of a taxpayer whose income and factors are included in a combined or consolidated return in this state are included in the receipts factor denominator and are assigned to the receipts factor numerator in this state in a proportion equal to the receipts factor of the combined or consolidated group in this state determined pursuant to [state law].
+(e) DRAFTER'S NOTE: THIS PROVISION IS FOR STATES THAT ALLOW STATE-LEVEL COMBINED OR CONSOLODATED FILING.
+STATES ADOPTING SUBSECTION (e) SHOULD CONSIDER WHETHER COMPUTATION OF THE RECEIPTS FACTOR USING THE COMBINED OR CONSOLIDATED FILING OPTIONS UNDER THEIR STATE'S LAW WILL FAIRLY REPRESENT THE SOURCE OF THE TAXPAYER'S RECEIPTS.
+Except gross receipts included and assigned under subsections (c) and (d), gross receipts of a taxpayer whose income and factors are included in a combined or state-consolidated return in this state are included in the receipts factor denominator and are assigned to the receipts factor numerator in this state in a proportion equal to the receipts factor of the combined or consolidated group in this state determined pursuant to [reference to state law].

 EXAMPLE: Taxpayer Windfall, Inc. (Windfall) is an indirect wholly-owned subsidiary of ABC Manufacturing Company (ABC).
 Windfall's only gross receipt is \$1 billion received in settlement of ABC's long-standing patent infringement suit against a business competitor.
 Windfall is included on a combined return filed by ABC and Combined Subsidiaries.
 ABC and Combined Subsidiaries' receipts factor numerator in this state is 25%.
-Windfall would include \$1 billion in its receipts factor denominator (assuming that it would be subject to tax in every state to which a portion of that amount would be assigned under this regulation) and 25% of that amount would be assigned to the receipts factor numerator in this state.
+Windfall would include \$1 billion in its receipts factor denominator and would include \$250 million in the receipts factor numerator in this state.

-NOTE - FROM THIS POINT - THE DRAFT'S NUMBERING ASSUMES THAT THE STATE INCLUDES SUBSECTION (d) AND (e).
-IF NOT - THE FOLLOWING PROVISIONS AND CROSS-REFERENCES TO ANY SUBSECTIONS INCLUDING AND AFTER (d) WILL HAVE TO BE RENUMBERED.

-(f) Except gross receipts included and assigned under subsections (c), (d), and (e), gross receipts of a taxpayer that files as part of a federal consolidated return are included in the receipts factor denominator and are assigned to the receipts factor numerator in this state in a proportion equal to a percentage (but not greater than 100%), the numerator of which is the total of the consolidated group members' income apportioned to this state pursuant to [ref. to state law], and the denominator of which is the total federal consolidated income.
+- 1 DRAFTER'S NOTE FROM THIS POINT THE DRAFT'S NUMBERING ASSUMES THAT THE STATE - 2 INCLUDES SUBSECTIONS (d) AND (e).
+IF NOT THE FOLLOWING PROVISIONS AND CROSS- - 3 REFERENCES TO ANY SUBSECTIONS BELOW WILL HAVE TO BE RENUMBERED. - 4 (f) Except for those gross receipts included and assigned under other subsections of this - 5 regulation, gross receipts of a taxpayer electing to be included on a federal consolidated return - 6 are included in the receipts factor denominator and are assigned to the receipts factor - 7 numerator in this state in a proportion equal to a percentage (but not greater than 100%), the - 8 numerator of which is the total of the consolidated group members' income apportioned to this - 9 state pursuant to [ref. to state law], and the denominator of which is the total federal - 10 consolidated income.